Love your iPhone and iPad? We do too. That’s why we’re here to help you protect them!

-What you’ll need to do to set up an OpenVPN connection:
+What you’ll need to do to set up an OpenVPN connection on your iOS device:

 - Get your VPN provider’s service credentials from their website.
 Log in (e.g., https://my.surfshark.com/auth/login), go to Devices, scroll down to Manual, and then scroll down to the bottom of the page.

 - You’ll see the service credentials.
-Note: Given username and password are separate from the ones you use to log into your account.
+Note: The given username and password are separate from the ones you use to log into your account.

 - Open the App Store and search for “OpenVPN Connect.”

 - Download the app.